 Some babies born with serious congenital heart disease can appear normal and healthy at birth.
 These babies may be sent home with their mother without showing any signs or symptoms of their condition.
 However several days after birth serious complications may occur that require that the baby be taken to an emergency department for lifesaving care.
 At this point, pediatric cardiologists work to stabilize the baby before surgical interventions can be performed.
 The cost can be considerable, as well as the risk to the baby’s life, growth and development.

-As part of his Richard C. Beyda endowed professorship in 2007, Gerard R. Martin, MD, senior vice president and co-director of the Children’s National Heart Institute, reviewed past evidence and developed a research study to evaluate pulse oximetry (pulse ox) screening for CHD in neonates.
+As part of his Richard C. Beyda endowed professorship in 2007, Gerard R. Martin, MD, Cardiologist and Medical Director of Global Health, reviewed past evidence and developed a research study to evaluate pulse oximetry (pulse ox) screening for CHD in neonates.
 Pulse ox is a common medical procedure used to measure the amount of oxygen in a person’s blood.
 The procedure is non-invasive, painless, inexpensive, and takes only seconds to perform.
 It has been found that pulse ox can be used to help identify serious CHD in newborns.
 Dr. Martin was inspired by the idea of using pulse ox to improve the early detection and diagnosis of serious CHD.
 In addition, Dr. Martin became interested in taking the current research a step further and investigating the implementation of pulse ox testing as a standard of care for newborns.